- Supine position (fracture table)

 The patient is positioned supine on the fracture table.
 The ipsilateral arm is elevated in a sling while the contralateral uninjured leg is placed on a leg holder.
 This position is well suited for excellent true AP and cross-table lateral x-rays.

-In 31-B1 fractures it is important to transfer the patient with great care from bed to operation table in order to avoid disimpaction of the fracture.
+Note: In impacted subcapital neck fractures it is important to transfer the patient with great care from bed to operation table in order to avoid disimpaction of the fracture.
 Do not apply traction!
-In the non-impacted fracture types B2 and B3, this advise is not applicable.
+In the non-impacted fracture types, this does not apply.

 An image intensifier is required for reduction on the traction table.
 With the patient and fluoroscope properly positioned, obtain AP and lateral images.